 tomatoes, peppers, beans, peas, blackberries in August, flowers (edible and

-Saturdays, 9:00am - 1:00pm.
+Saturdays, 9 am to 1 pm.
 No fee to visit on your own but group tours are

 available (see website).
 NOT a traditional pick-your-own, this is an